galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 **Contig**: A contiguous (*i.e.*, gapless) sequence in an assembly, usually inferred algorithmically from the unitig graph.

 **False duplications**: Assembly errors that result in one region of the genome being represented twice in the same assembly as two separate regions.
-Not to be confused with optical or technical duplicates from PCR from short read sequencing.
+Not to be confused with optical or technical duplicates from PCR from short-read sequencing.
 False duplications can further be classified as either _haplotypic duplications_ or _overlaps_.

 **Haplotypic duplication** can happen when a region that is heterozygous in the individual has the two haplotypes showing enough divergence that the assembler fails to interpret them as homologous.
 For example, say an individual is heterozygous in the region Chr1[1:100] and has Haplotype A from their mother and Haplotype B from their father; a false duplication can arise when the haplotypes are not recognized as being from the same region, and the assembler ends up placing both haplotypes in the same assembly, resulting in Chr1[1:100] being represented twice in one assembly.
 Ideally, a properly phased assembly would have Haplotype A in one assembly, *e.g.*, the primary, while Haplotype B is in the alternate.